 Every structural object class must have at least one structure rule.
 A structure rule defines where an entry of an object class can appear in the Directory Information Tree (DIT) according to the name form it uses.

-To illustrate, consider the organizationalPerson class which has a structure rule called deltawingOrganizationalPersonStructureRule.
-(For simplicity, not all attributes or 'superior structure rules' are shown.)
+To illustrate, consider the organizationalUnit class which has a structure rule called orgUnitStructureRule.